 As an example, suppose we would like to recognize vehicles passing through an intersection.
 Assume cars are being identified and tracked through the UAV's camera as it hovers over a particular intersection.
 Recall that the DOR generates and maintains linkage structures for vehicles as they are identified and tracked.
-It can be assumed that the following structured features exist:

-pos = position(DOR, policy1, car1)
+It can be assumed that the following structured features exist: pos = position(DOR, policy1, car1)

-roadseg = road_segment(DOR, roadSegment(pos), policy2, car1)
+roadseg = road\segment(DOR, roadSegment(pos), policy2, car1)

-incross = in_crossing(DOR, inCrossing(roadseg), policy3, car1)
+incross = in\crossing(DOR, inCrossing(roadseg), policy3, car1)

 pos is a feature of a car object and its fluent stream can be accessed via the DOR as part of its linkage structure. roadseg is a complex feature whose value is calculated via a computational unit roadSegment which takes the geographical position of a world object associated with the car object as argument and uses this as an index into the GIS to return the road segment that the vehicle is in.
-Similarly, incross is a complex feature structure whose boolean value is calculated by using a computational unit that takes the roadseg fluent stream as input and returns a boolean output stream calculated via a lookup in the GIS.
+Similarly, incross is a complex feature whose value is produced using a computational unit that takes the roadseg fluent stream as input and returns a boolean output stream, representing whether the car is in a crossing or not, calculated via a lookup in the GIS.

 For the sake of brevity, a car is defined to pass through an intersection if its road segment type is not a crossing then it eventually is in a road segment that is a crossing and then it is again in a road segment that is not a crossing.
 In this case, if the fluent stream generated by incross generates samples going from false to true and then eventually true to false within a certain time frame then the car is recognized as passing through a crossing.
-The chronicle recognition system would receive such streams and recognize two change events which match its chronicle definition.
+The chronicle recognition system would receive such streams and recognize two change events which match its chronicle definition and thereby recognize that the car has passed through the crossing.